Codecademy/docs/content/pytorch/concepts/nn/nn.md

 Title: 'PyTorch nn'
 Description: 'Build and train neural network models with a range of layers, activations, loss functions and optimisation algorithms.'
 Subjects:
+  - 'AI'
   - 'Machine Learning'
   - 'Computer Science'
-  - 'AI'
 Tags:
   - 'AI'
   - 'Neural Networks'
 CatalogContent:
+  - 'intro-to-py-torch-and-neural-networks'
-  - 'paths/data-science'
+  - 'py-torch-for-classification'
 ---

-## Introduction

-The `**torch.nn**` module in PyTorch provides the foundation for building and training neural network models.
-It includes a wide range of pre-built layers, activation functions, loss functions, and other components necessary for creating complex deep-learning models.
+The **`torch.nn`** module in PyTorch provides the foundation for building and training neural network models.
+It includes a wide range of pre-built layers, activation functions, loss functions, and other components necessary for creating complex deep learning models.
 The `torch.nn` module is highly flexible and customizable, allowing developers to design and implement neural network architectures tailored to specific tasks.

 ## Syntax